-- Limbo as Dante conceives it houses virtuous pagans of classical antiquity who lived before Christianity: these pagans include great poets (e.g. Homer, Vergil, Horace, Ovid, Lucan) and philosophers (e.g. Aristotle, Socrates, Plato)
+- Limbo as Dante conceives it houses not only the traditional unbaptized children but also virtuous pagans of classical antiquity who lived before Christianity: these pagans include great poets (e.g., Homer, Vergil, Horace, Ovid, Lucan) and philosophers (e.g., Aristotle, Socrates, Plato)

 - Dante’s Limbo also houses a few contemporary virtuous non-Christians, notably three Muslims: a general and Sultan of Egypt, Saladin (Ṣalāḥ ad-Dīn), and two philosophers, Avicenna (Ibn-Sīnā) and Averroes (Ibn Rushd)

-- the issue of virtuous pagans involves Dante’s guide Virgilio and will be complicated by the presence in the Commedia of saved pagans, starting with Cato of Utica in Purgatorio 1 and culminating with Ripheus the Trojan in Paradiso 20
+- The issue of virtuous non-Christians involves Dante’s guide Virgilio and will be complicated by the presence in the Commedia of saved pagans, starting with Cato of Utica in Purgatorio 1 and culminating with Ripheus the Trojan in Paradiso 20

-- from the concept of exclusion with its enormous consequences follows Dante’s concern for the issue of cultural transmission: textual and oral transmission carries ideas across cultural boundaries and allows access to Christian teachings
+- The issue of exclusion with its enormous consequences leads directly to Dante’s investment in cultural transmission: textual and oral transmission carries ideas across cultural boundaries and allows access to Christian teachings

 [1] Inferno 4 treats the first circle of Dante’s Hell, dedicated to the space that theologians call “Limbo”.
 As I will explain in this commentary, Dante’s treatment of Limbo is anomalous within the history of this idea.
-Dante’s way of conceiving Limbo is personal and original: it is a radical conceptualization, different from all others in the history of the idea of Limbo.
-On this issue, see Giorgio Padoan, “Il Limbo dantesco,” and my essay, “Dante’s Limbo and Equity of Access: Non-Christians, Children, and Criteria of Inclusion and Exclusion, from Inferno 4 to Paradiso 32” (full citations are in Coordinated Reading).
+Dante’s way of conceiving Limbo is personal and original: it is a radical re-conceptualization, different from all others in the history of the idea of Limbo.
+On this issue, see my essay “Dante’s Limbo and Equity of Access: Non-Christians, Children, and Criteria of Inclusion and Exclusion, from Inferno 4 to Paradiso 32”, listed in Coordinated Reading; the historiographic analysis from my essay is excerpted in the Appendix below.

 [2] The word Limbo means “edge” or “hem”, as in the hem of an article of clothing.
 Limbo was imagined by theologians to be a privileged zone on the very margin of Hell where the only punishment is deprivation.
 These souls are deprived of God and of heaven.
-But this is a place of no physical torment: “di duol senza martìri” (of sorrow without torment [Inf.
+These souls are deprived of God and of heaven, but are spared physical torment, experiencing “duol senza martìri” (sorrow without torment [Inf.
 4.28]).

 [3] Limbo was imagined as palliative and consolatory; within the Catholic imaginary, to be placed in Limbo is to be granted favored status.
-Only by understanding the logic of Limbo can the reader of the Commedia grasp the stunning nature of Dante’s radical revision of the traditional idea of Limbo.
-Essentially, the idea of Limbo reveals the cultural punctum dolens that requires consolation: for most Catholics throughout history that point of suffering has been the idea of unmitigated damnation for unbaptized babies.
-Dante pushes the concept of Limbo forward to propose mitigation of pain for another group, not imagined by theologians: virtuous non-Christians.
+Essentially, the idea of Limbo reveals the cultural punctum dolens that requires consolation: for Catholics throughout history the thought of unmitigated damnation for unbaptized babies has required the consolation offered by Limbo.
+Dante pushes the concept of Limbo in an unprecedented direction, proposing it as a space for the mitigation of damnation for virtuous non-Christians.

-[4] Dante stands alone in the history of the idea of Limbo in opening this palliative space to virtuous non-Christians: adults of non-Christian faiths.
+[4] Dante stands alone in the history of the idea of Limbo in opening this palliative space to virtuous non-Christians, to adults of non-Christian faiths.
 We cannot overstate what this move tells us about the boldness of his cultural and moral imagination.

 [5] Because there is never any physical torment in Limbo, as traditionally conceived, and because Dante in particular emphasizes the special status of the souls whom he places in his non-traditional Limbo, some commentators and readers of Inferno 4 over the years have resisted the idea that Limbo is the first circle of Dante’s Hell.
 However, Dante is explicit on this score, telling us that we have entered “nel primo cerchio che l’abisso cigne” (in the first circle girding the abyss [Inf.
 4.24]).